AnswerDotAI/fh-deploy/README.md

 ### Platform Agnostic Deployment
 - [Uvicorn](https://www.uvicorn.org/) is the server used to run FastHTML apps.
 For general info on uvicorn deployments see this [guide](https://www.uvicorn.org/deployment/).
 - The Apache HTTP Server doesn't support ASGI deployments, which includes FastHTML.
-We suggest running [uvicorn behind nginx](https://www.uvicorn.org/deployment/#running-behind-nginx) instead.
+We suggest running [uvicorn behind nginx](https://www.uvicorn.org/deployment/#running-behind-nginx) or [Caddy](https://caddyserver.com/) instead.